2019 United Kingdom general election: Campaign background

 The Conservative Party and Labour Party have been the two biggest political parties, and have supplied every Prime Minister since the 1922 general election.
-The Conservative Party have governed since the 2010 election, in coalition with the Liberal Democrats from 2010 to 2015.
+The Conservative Party had governed since the 2010 election, in coalition with the Liberal Democrats from 2010 to 2015.
 At the 2015 general election, the Conservative Party committed to offering a referendum on whether the United Kingdom should leave the European Union (EU) and won a majority in that election.
 A referendum was held in June 2016, and the Leave campaign won by 51.9% to 48.1%.

 United Kingdom invocation of Article 50 of the Treaty on European Union came in March 2017, and Theresa May triggered a snap election in 2017, in order to demonstrate support for her planned negotiation of Brexit.
 Instead, the Conservative Party lost seats.
 They won a plurality of MPs but not a majority, and the result was a hung parliament.
 They formed a minority government, with the Democratic Unionist Party (DUP) as their confidence and supply partner.
 Neither May nor her successor Boris Johnson, the winner of the 2019 Conservative leadership election, was able to secure parliamentary support either for a deal on the terms of the country's exit from the EU, or for exiting the EU without an agreed deal.
 Johnson later succeeded in bringing his withdrawal agreement to a second reading in Parliament, following another extension until January 2020.

 After Johnson's 2019 win, a new Withdrawal Agreement Bill was introduced in 2020.
 Compared to its 2019 October predecessor, this bill offered, in the words of political scientist Meg Russell, "significantly weaker parliamentary oversight of Brexit ... giving parliament no formal role in agreeing the future relationship negotiating objectives, and a diminished role in approving any resulting treaty."